biocommons/hgvs/doc/key_concepts.rst

 @@@@@@@@@@@@@@@@@@@@@

 Variant mapping is supported by several modules.
-Most users will likely be content with :class:`hgvs.variant.EasyVariantMapper`.
+Most users will likely be content with :class:`hgvs.variant.AssemblyMapper`.
 For completeness, it may help to understand how all of the mappers relate to each other.